Pizzaface/Alexa-Chromecast-Skill/README.md

 ###Play Youtube Videos (Based on Sample Utterances)
 By saying "Alexa, ask ChromeCast play Jontron Home Improvement", Alexa will send the video URL to your Chromecast Python Script.

+###Play Google Play Music (All-Access Not Supported)
+By asking Alexa, "Play Never gonna give you up" you can play a song.
+"             ", "Play the artist Two Steps from Hell", you can play an artist.
+"             ", "Play the album 99 luftbullons", you can play an album.

+###Specificing Chromecasts (UNTESTED)
+By asking Alexa, "Connect to Living Room", she should set the casting Chromecast to "Living Room"

 ###Pause Videos
 By saying "Alexa, ask ChromeCast to Pause", Alexa will pause the Chromecast.